July 9, 2018

 This should not be confused with fundraising.
 All recognized student organizations are permitted to fundraise on their own behalf.
 However, student organizations may only pursue fundraising activities to benefit their student organization, another university student organization, or an outside philanthropic agency or relief effort.
 No individual student(s) may receive any type of benefit or payment in connection with any of these activities, either in the form of money, trade, discounts and/or any other goods or services.

 a.
-If your organization is recognized and wants to fundraise, a student representative must complete the Fundraising Approval Request Form found on the Trojan Event Services website.
+If your organization is recognized and wants to fundraise, a student representative must complete the Fundraising Approval Request Form found on the Trojan Event Services website at trojanevents.usc.edu/forms-and-permits .

 b.
 Identify the type of fundraising event your organization is planning.

 i.
-Food sale – Approval signature required from the director of USC Hospitality, (213) 740-6285.
-Note: All food must be supplied by a food-licensed kitchen/grocer/distributor.
+Food sale – Approval signature required from USC Hospitality.
+Please email your form to firstname.lastname@example.org.
+Note: All food must be supplied by a university-approved vendor.
 No “homemade” items will be approved.
-Food product sales must be accompanied by permission from USC Hospitality.
-The event registration form section for USC Hospitality must be signed.
 Sales are limited to a maximum of two, one-week periods per semester.
 Sales weeks must be held at least four weeks apart.

 ii.
 Item sale – Approval signature required from the University Bookstore.
-USC recognized student organizations, departments and athletic teams must obtain final permission to sell products on campus from the USC Bookstores, Administrative Offices, located on the fourth floor, (213) 740-9254, or send a facsimile to (213) 740-5203 (FAX), MC 2540.
+USC recognized student organizations, departments and athletic teams must obtain final permission to sell products on campus from the USC Bookstores, Administrative Offices, located on the fourth floor, (213) 740-9254.
 Permission is granted on the bookstore signature portion of the event registration form.

 iii.
 Donation collection for organization